Terms & Conditions of Sales

 • These general conditions.

-• The reservation form indicating, among other things, the nature of the property rented, the duration of the stay, the number of people accommodated, the rental amount, applicable taxes and charges, the payment schedule and methods.
+• The reservation form indicating, among other things, the nature of the property rented, the duration of the stay, the number of people accommodated, the amount of the rental, applicable taxes and charges, the payment schedule and the means of payment.

-The tenant acknowledges having taken note of the nature of the property rented, its location, the reservation terms and the services available, and having requested and obtained all the necessary and/or additional information to make his reservation with full knowledge of the facts.
-The tenant is solely responsible for his choices and their suitability for his needs, such that the owner cannot be held liable in this regard.
+The tenant acknowledges having read the nature of the property rented, its location, the reservation procedures and the services available, and having requested and obtained all the necessary and/or additional information to make his reservation with full knowledge of the facts.
+The tenant is solely responsible for his choices and their suitability to his needs, such that the owner cannot be held liable in this regard.

 In the case of a multiple rental contract (gîte and room), the conditions applicable to the gîtes apply (payment schedule, security deposit, cancellation and modification conditions, etc.)